Thursday, July 20, 2006

 Bake for about 50-55 minutes, or until a thin-bladed knife or wooden skewer inserted into the centre of the cake comes out clean.
 The cake should spring back when lightly pressed in the centre.

 Sit pan on a wire rack and allow cake to cool.
-When cooled, remove cake from pan and ice with citrus icing.
-Store in an airtight container.
+When cooled, remove cake from pan and ice with citrus icing (we turn the cake over and ice the base of the cake for a smoother finish).

 Citrus Icing